 Self-directed learning is your decision about further study and focus.
 We encourage you to take ownership of your learning and areas of interest.
 You can ask us to help you to determine areas for further development.

-As and when it is appropriate and safe to do so, your connected learning will take place in the outdoors.
-However, during periods of social distancing restrictions, some of your learning may need to move to an online-classroom.
+As and when it is appropriate and safe to do so, your connected learning activity will generally take place in the outdoors.
+However, during periods of social distancing restrictions, some of your learning may need to be in an online-classroom.
 This will include a combination of video conferencing, interactive chat and sharing of presentation slides and other visuals.
 Online-classrooms provide you with real time interaction, contact and discussion with your lecturer and fellow students.

 How long will my course last?